-It’s been over a year since Transport Canada first announced their ruling on the mandatory usage of 3rd party certified electronic logging devices (ELDs) for logging drivers’ hours of service.
+2021 is here.
+Transport Canada first announced their ruling on the mandatory usage of 3rd party certified electronic logging devices (ELDs) for logging drivers’ hours of service nearly 2 years ago.
 Also known as the Canadian ELD mandate.
-This will forcibly replace the currently held practice of maintaining daily logs manually, and we are past the halfway point of the two year transition period.
+This will forcibly replace the currently held practice of maintaining daily logs manually, and we are now 5 months from the transition period (June 12th, 2021).

 Despite the fact that a certifying body was only recently selected at the end of October 2020, there are no indications of postponing the date when the mandate will go into effect.